Edgio/hyperion/_specs/1.0/index.md

 }
 ```

-## <a href="#document-components-error-detail-object" id="document-components-error-detail-object" class="headerlink"></a> Error Detail Object
+## <a href="#document-components-error-detail" id="document-components-error-detail" class="headerlink"></a> Error Detail

 Some errors require more information about what failed and sometimes where the error occurred.
-API authors can then provide a [node object](#document-components-node-object) of `ErrorDetail` to help pin-point specific errors.
+API authors can then provide a [node](#document-components-node) of `ErrorDetail` to help pin-point specific errors.

 An `ErrorDetail` **MUST** have the following: